AnnaBrunkhorst/apartment-app/README.md

+## Video Demo

+My video walkthrough for apartment-app was too large to upload here directly, but you can view it at https://youtu.be/CIXvfQO3J70.

 ## Application

 This is a simple application allowing visitors to view, create, edit, and delete apartment listings.
 Users can also search for apartments by name.